apache/druid/docs/content/tutorials/cluster.md

 The Coordinator and Overlord processes are responsible for handling the metadata and coordination needs of your cluster.
 They can be colocated together on the same server.

-In this example, we will be deploying the equivalent of two AWS [m5.2xlarge](https://aws.amazon.com/ec2/instance-types/m5/) instances for fault-tolerance.
+In this example, we will be deploying the equivalent of one AWS [m5.2xlarge](https://aws.amazon.com/ec2/instance-types/m5/) instance.

 This hardware offers:
 - 8 vCPUs